 Connie Gray is at the forefront of promoting the importance of fashion illustration through lectures and exhibitions held by Gray M.C.A in London, Palm Beach and New York annually.
 Gray M.C.A was invited to hold an exclusive preview of their 2017 New York ‘Drawing on Style’ Exhibition on board the Cunard Flagship ‘Queen Mary 2’ for their Transatlantic Fashion Week crossing attended by Julian Macdonald, Iris Apfel & Colin McDowell MBE.

-The event starts at 6pm with a glass of wine in the Museum foyer and opportunity to view the current exhibition.
-The talk follows at 6.15pm for 6.20pm in the Fashion Studio and lasts for approximately one hour including an opportunity to ask questions, followed by a book signing in the foyer.
+The event starts at 6pm with a glass of wine in the Museum foyer and opportunity to view the current exhibition Louise Dahl-Wolfe.
+The talk follows at 6.15pm for 6.20pm in the Fashion Studio and lasts for approximately one hour including an opportunity to ask questions.
 Ticket includes admission to the exhibition and guests are welcome to view this before or after the talk.

-Price: £15 / £12 students.
-All tickets include a complimentary drink and exhibition entry.
+Price £15 / £12 students includes a complimentary drink and exhibition entry.